x-square/data_analytics/24-05-maths-statistics-data-science.md

 - **Hidden layer** processes these features to identify patterns indicating spam.
 - **Output layer** classifies the email as spam or not spam.

-In this setup, the hidden layer helps recognize patterns that help distinguish spam from non-spam emails.
+In this setup, the hidden layer helps recognise patterns that help distinguish spam from non-spam emails.

 `Any questions, please reach out`